peterze123/profile_api/README.md

 # Your_News
-- a profiles api with authentication api
+- contains a profiles api with authentication api
+- each user's news are pushed according to their preferences